 What Foods are Allowed on the Daniel Fast?

-The Daniel Fast is plant-based and vegan, emphasizing whole, unprocessed foods.
+The Daniel Fast is a whole food, plant-based, and vegan nutrition plan, emphasizing whole, unprocessed foods.
 Here's what you can eat:

 - Fruits: Fresh, frozen, or dried fruits without added sugar.